 - The Day Reporting Center in previous years was typically funded through a grant from the JCPC (Juvenile Crime Prevention Commission).
 Beginning with budget year FY12/13, the State changed their process for funding this program.
-Instead of a grant application process, funding is awarded through an RFP (Request for Proposals) process for services that are not grant funded. - FY24 Budget has increased by 5.9% due to salary and fringe increases from the pay plan study. - The position for the DRC is shared with our Youth Services Department and reports directly to the Child Support Department.
+Instead of a grant application process, funding is awarded through an RFP (Request for Proposals) process for services that are not grant funded. - FY25 Budget has remained unchanged from FY24. - The position for the DRC is shared with our Youth Services Department and reports directly to the Child Support Department.